lucigrigo/lucigrigo/README.md

 *Lucian here*

 - 🔭 I’m currently working on surviving while getting things done
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science (this is what I want to get done:D)

 *Here's some of my work:*